PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 17:00:35
+Last updated: 2024-04-13 17:01:09
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes